 3. The stars that decorate the towers of the Kremlin were not always there.
 Previously the four Kremlin towers were topped with two-headed eagles.
-In 1935 the Soviet government melted these down to replace them with star.
+In 1935 the Soviet government melted these down to replace them with stars.

 4. The President of Russia commutes to and from the Kremlin by helicopter.
-A helipad was completed in 2013 in order to stop disruption of traffic caused by a procession.
+A helipad was completed in 2013 in order to stop the disruption of traffic caused by a procession.
 The definition of arriving in style.
 And as of 2015, it became the home of the current president, Vladimir Putin.

 5. The Kremlin is the largest active fortress in Europe, hosting five palaces and four cathedrals.

-6. Together with the Red Square, the Kremlin was elected as a UNESCO World Heritage Site in 1990.
+6. Together with Red Square, the Kremlin was elected as a UNESCO World Heritage Site in 1990.

 7. The Kremlin is home to the world’s largest bell, the Tsar Bell, which has never rung as it was unfortunately broken in construction.
 It’s also home to the largest cannon.

 9. There are 20 Kremlin towers and all have names apart from two.
 These are called ‘the first unnamed’ and ‘the second unnamed’.
-The tallest one is called Troitskaya, standing at 80 feet tall, while the most recognisable one is the clock tower called Spasskaya.
+The tallest one is called Troitskaya, standing at 80 feet tall, while the most recognizable one is the clock tower called Spasskaya.

 10. The Kremlin we see today has changed dramatically from what it originally was.
-It was first a wooden building and used to be a city itself, surrounded by ramparts, towers and battlements.
+It was first a wooden building and used to be a city itself, surrounded by ramparts, towers, and battlements.